 1. Raising the bar on strength and balance: The importance of community-based provision

 This presentation delivered by the Centre for Ageing Better presents the models of delivery, issues, barriers and innovative solutions of community-based strength and balance programmes.

 2. Loneliness in Later Life

-This presentation delivered by Age UK Reading will present some of the headlines discovered by research carried out by Age UK, along with potential solutions.
+This presentation delivered by Age UK Berkshire will present some of the headlines discovered by research carried out by Age UK, along with potential solutions.
 Colleagues from Wokingham Borough Council Sport and Leisure will provide an outline of the solution they have developed to help tackle this issue locally.